 Lack of Availability of Car Spares

 Carrying more spares is optional in case you are confident about your car conditions and own some Maruti or Mahindra vehicle whose spare parts are easy to find.
-You may find a mechanic or someone to help like army folks or fellow traveler, but if you do not have the spare or tools, they might not be able to help you out.
-However, I will strongly recommend carrying these spares in case you have other not so popular or luxury brands in the Himalayas.
+You may find a mechanic or someone to help like army folks or fellow travelers, but if you do not have the spares or tools, they might not be able to help you out.
+However, I will strongly recommend carrying these spares if you have unpopular brands or luxury brands in the remote Himalayas.

 - 28. Spare Headlight Bulbs, important from a contingency perspective